 Children's mental health residential treatment is a 24/7 program with clinically supervised services provided in a community setting to prevent placement in more intensive, expensive or restrictive settings.
 Care and treatment are designed to help the child improve family living and social interaction skills and/or gain skills to return to the community.
 To search for children's residential mental health treatment facilities, go to DHS Licensing Lookup.

 Children's day treatment is a site-based mental health program, consisting of group psychotherapy and skills training services, intended to stabilize the child's mental health status and develop and improve independent living and socialization skills.
-See the list of current CTSS day treatment (DT) providers.
+See the list of current day treatment providers (XLS).

 Early Childhood Mental Health Grants provide mental health services to young children, ages birth to five, with a focus on uninsured and underinsured families.
 DHS awards grants to many communities to create comprehensive mental health systems and services to meet the needs of young children and their families.
 See a map of early childhood mental health grants.

-Integrated Dual Disorders Treatment counselors, clinicians or multidisciplinary teams provide treatment to support recovery when mental illness and substance use disorders, such as alcohol or drug abuse, occur together.
+Integrated dual disorders treatment professionals provide treatment to support recovery when mental illness and substance use disorders, such as alcohol or drug abuse, occur together.
 They use specific listening and counseling skills to guide awareness of how mental and substance use disorders interact and to foster hopefulness and motivation for recovery from both disorders.

-Intensive Treatment in Foster Care is a set of clinical mental health services to meet the needs of children ages 0 to 21 living in a family foster care setting and suffering from mental illness and functional impairments, who need intensive treatment services and coordination surrounding their out-of-home placement.
+Intensive Treatment in Foster Care is clinical mental health services for children up to 21 living in a family foster care and suffering from mental illness and functional impairments, who need intensive treatment services and coordination surrounding their out-of-home placement.

 A Mental Health Behavioral Aide helps a child with an emotional disturbance practice skills, as taught by the professional or practitioner, in the child's home, school or community setting.
-See the list of current CTSS providers with MHBA services.
+See the list of current CTSS providers with MHBA services (XLS).

 Minnesota Intensive Therapeutic Homes provide a unique alternative to institutional placement for children and adolescents with severe emotional disturbance and serious acting out behaviors.
 Services are provided within a family foster setting.

 Services provided on an outpatient basis to children who live outside a hospital can include individual, group and family therapy; individual treatment planning; diagnostic assessments; medication management; and psychological testing.
-DHS licenses Rule 29 Mental Health Centers and Clinics providing outpatient mental health services.
 Go to DHS Licensing Lookup and under "License Type," select "Mental Health Center/Clinic."

 Partial hospitalization is a time-limited program of psychotherapy and other therapeutic services that may be provided in an outpatient hospital facility or Community Mental Health Center.
 The child or youth continues to live at home but travels to a treatment center for services.
 The goal of this program is to resolve or stabilize an acute episode of mental illness.